 To do this test you first have to wait until it is genuinely dark, and in summer that’s a bit longer than in winter.
 Twilight actually is divided into three steps.
 We have civil twilight which goes from sunset until when the Sun is six degrees below the horizon.
 Nautical twilight is the next period, which continues until the Sun is 12 degrees below the horizon.
 Then you have Astronomical Twilight until the Sun is 18 degrees below the horizon.
 At that point it is as dark as it will get and will remain that dark until we run the sequence in reverse as the eastern horizon nears the Sun.
 As a general rule of thumb, you can consider each twilight period to last half an hour – but the exact length depends on where you are on Earth and the time of year.
 If you want to get precise, go to the U.S. Naval Observatory site, fill in the form you’ll find there, and you can get a table that will give you the start and end of these twilight times – or for that matter when the Moon rises, or the Sun sets.
 It’s very handy.
 (Note: the preceding link takes you to a page for US cities and towns – but there’s a second page here where you can put in the latitude and longitude for any location in the world, including in the US. )

 The second thing you need to do is make sure your eyes are dark adapted.
 They are casually dark adapted after you have been out for 15 minutes and have not looked at any white lights.
 But it can take from half an hour to an hour of protecting your eyes from any white light for them to become fully dark adapted.
 That doesn’t mean you have to sit around in the dark doing nothing waiting for this to happen.
 In the last hour or so before full darkness there are plenty of things to see – just avoid bright lights.
 That also means moonlight.
 You’re going to want to do this when the Moon is not in the sky, for it will make it difficult to see faint objects anywhere near it.
-In July of 2011 the first five days or the last 10 days should work pretty well.
-In the middle of the month, the Moon will dominate the evening sky.
+In July of 2012 the middle of the month – roughly the 10th to the 24th – should work pretty well.
 (A good Moon-phase calendar can be found here, though for this purpose I find the table from the Naval Observatory for local Moon rise is also handy!)

 So here’s the test: